A Long Time In The Making

 There is no 'time-line' for anything at present.
-I'm still working through getting all of the varied technologies to function in unison to provide the result I'm after.
+Aside from health issues, I'm still working through getting all of the varied technologies to function in unison to provide the result I'm after.
 However, preliminary recordings have begun, so there is music in the pipes.

 After recently creating a new tune that I decided to call Quantum Mechanic (largely because it involved ridiculous amounts of fussing over minute details) ....
 I decided that Quantum Mechanic allegorically describes my approach to many things.
-And importantly, the 'name' hadn't already been snaffled by every man and his dog.
+And importantly, the 'name' hadn't already been snaffled by every man and his dog (of course that has since changed).
 It also fits in well with my technocrat tendencies ...
 I still design, build and/or modify some of my own gear when the mood takes me or just out of necessity.
 You can see where some of that is going on my Home Music Recording Studio - Recording Music Off The Grid web pages.

 Qm - 160809

 Or ...
 A recluse by any other name ...

 There are many people in the world who think of themselves as being a recluse, or at least 'reclusive' in nature.
 The reality is, that for most this is not actually the case.

 Sure, anyone can get to a place in life every so often where they've had an elegent sufficiency of life's annoyances and dramas ... and simply want to get away from it all for a while.
 Some people make the 'getting away fom it' happen on a regular basis and their lives may well be much the better for having done so.